sdasgup3/PLDI19-ArtifactEvaluation/README.md

 grep "Pass" Output/test.cstate
 ```

-Next, we will discuss how to reproduce the issue, mentioned at line 728-733, regarding the floating point precision issues.
-We will demonstrate this using `vfmadd` instruction.
+Next, we will discuss how to reproduce the issue, mentioned at line 728-733, regarding the floating point precision.
+We will demonstrate this using `vfmadd` instruction (~ 70.20 secs).
 ```
 $ cd  /home/sdasgup3/Github/binary-decompilation/x86-semantics/tests/Instructions/sample_vfmadd
 $ ./run-test.sh